Report issues, get support and leave feedback in this XDA forums thread.

 If option "Allow to access server from the Internet" is disabled, the server will deny all Internet connections.

-If you plan to use BubbleUPnP Server with BubbleUPnP for Android, you must enable this setting.
+If you plan to use BubbleUPnP Server with Android BubbleUPnP, you must enable this setting.

 If option "Allow to configure the server from the Internet" is enabled, these credentials are also used to connect to the configuration web interface from the Internet.